Dariusz Formella

-Dariusz Formella (born 21 October 1995) is a Polish professional footballer who plays as a striker or left winger for Phoenix Rising FC in the USL Championship.
+Dariusz Formella (born 21 October 1995) is a Polish professional footballer who plays as a striker or left winger for regional league club Salos Rumia.

 Club career

-On 1 February 2016 he was loaned to Arka Gdynia for a half-year deal.
+On 1 February 2016, Formella was loaned from Lech Poznań to Arka Gdynia on a half-year deal.

-On 20 July 2017 he was loaned to Pogoń Szczecin.
-On 25 January 2018 he was loaned to I liga side Raków Częstochowa.
+On 20 July 2017, he was sent on loan to Pogoń Szczecin.

-Formella played a half year on loan at Raków Częstochowa, before he joined the club permanently in the summer 2018.
+On 25 January 2018, Formella moved on loan to I liga side Raków Częstochowa.
+In the summer 2018, he joined the club on a permanent basis.
 His contract was terminated by mutual consent on 8 May 2019.

 Sacramento Republic FC

-On 18 July 2019, Formella signed to Sacramento Republic FC of the USL Championship for the remainder of the 2019 season with a club option for 2020.
+On 18 July 2019, Formella signed with Sacramento Republic FC of the USL Championship for the remainder of the 2019 season with a club option for 2020.